MATLAB calls the destructor of a handle class when destroying

 Declaring a private delete method makes most sense for sealed

 classes.
 In the case where classes are not sealed, subclasses can

 define their own delete methods with public access.
 MATLAB calls

 of an explicit call to a public subclass

 A class can implement a method named

-is not a valid class destructor, and therefore is not called implicitly
+is not a valid class destructor.
+MATLAB does not call this method

 For example, if the superclass implements a